-While dogs tend to have robust digestive systems, there are some common issues they can suffer from caused by bacteria, diet, lifestyle, and other factors.
-The symptoms of these issues can point to a number of potential causes, so it's important to consult your vet for further advice and treatment.
+While dogs can have robust digestive systems, there are some common issues they can have which can be caused by infections, diet, lifestyle and other factors.
+The symptoms of these issues can point to a number of potential causes, so it’s important to consult your vet for further advice and treatment.

-If your dog is suffering with diarrhea, it will move its bowels more frequently than normal and stools may be of a looser consistency.
-Your vet will make the distinction between diarrhea caused by small intestine problems, and those caused by issues in the large intestine; the latter generally results in more mucus-like diarrhea of a small volume, but frequent.
+If your dog has diarrhoea, it will move its bowels more frequently than normal and stools may be of a looser consistency.
+Your vet will make the distinction between diarrhoea caused by small intestine problems, and those caused by issues in the large intestine; the latter generally results in more mucus-like diarrhoea of a small volume, but frequent.

-Diarrhea can be caused by your dog eating something which disagrees with them, a bacterial or viral infection, and worms or other parasites, or can be an indicator of an underlying condition.
+Diarrhoea can be caused by your dog eating something which disagrees with them, a bacterial or viral infection, worms or other parasites, or can be an indicator of an underlying health condition.
 Puppies are particularly at risk as they have very vulnerable digestive and immune systems.

-An infestation of parasites can cause diarrhea in your dog, including roundworms, flatworms, and protozoa, like coccidia.
-Although de-worming gets rid of worms in the digestive tract, your dog is still at risk as not all treatments are effective against all parasites.
+An infestation of parasites can cause diarrhoea in your dog, including roundworms, and protozoa, like coccidia.
+Although de-worming can help get rid of worms in the digestive tract, your dog is still at risk as not all treatments are effective against all parasites.

-Depending on where the problem originates, your vet will prescribe different treatments for your dog's diarrhea.
-This may include further removal of parasites, medicine to treat an infection, and dietary management, such as restricting your dog's diet for at least 24 hours, then giving them a specialized diet to reduce the workload on the gut and improve stool quality.
+Depending on the underlying cause, your vet may prescribe different treatments for your dog’s diarrhoea.
+This may include de-worming, medicine to treat an infection, and dietary management, such as giving them a specialised diet to help reduce the workload on the gut and help improve stool quality.

 Symptoms and causes of constipation in dogs

 If you notice your dog struggling to move its bowels and straining, it may be constipated.
 Signs of constipation include having stool that is infrequent, hard or dry.

 Treatment of constipation in dogs